Aetherinox/obi-sync-docs/README.md

 <br />

 > [!NOTE]
-> This requires yout to install the Go interrupter on your machine.
+> This requires you to install the Go interrupter on your machine.
 > You may download it [here](https://go.dev/doc/install).
 >
 <br />